 Some people say that we have lost too many inner town or city venues and this is only partly true as most lost courses were not be found so centrally.
 But of course some courses have been lost because of development and greater numbers of users.
 The impact of development across London and South East means the potential for greater conflict with other park users has increased.
 Dog walkers inconvenienced for one day out of 365 can complain so hard that they simply tread down a land owner’s willingness to host an event.
 Some local users and also those who drive some distance to allow their dogs to walk and poo will lay siege to a park’s department or land owner to demand their right to access.
 Others take more direct action by tearing down course marking tape and the like.

 For me the attitude of our continental neighbours helps illustrate an often witnessed UK mind-set.
-If in France, Belgium, Germany or Spain an event is held the locals seem to embrace it and are glad to see an event held in their locale whether it be any sport or cultural event, whilst here we often get – ‘you can’t stop me from using the area’!
+If in France, Belgium, or Spain when an event is held the locals seem to embrace it and are glad to see an event held in their locale whether it be any sport or cultural event, whilst here we often get – ‘you can’t stop me from using the area’!
 For many modern Brit’s there is no sense of community rather the ‘me first’ attitude is ingrained deeply in the psyche.

 Although cyclo-cross does make a mess especially when wet, cycle tyres do not dig deeply enough into the soil such as motorised wheels to create great damage and this means that grassland can recover amazingly quickly.
 Land that can look terrible at the end of the day will look so much better to the good just a week later.
 If damage is a little more than usual because of severe rain etc., then a surcharge fee is often part of the hire agreement to make right any damage.
 On that theme I should also mention that some venues are or became far too expensive to hire.